-It then occurred to me that the art of writing is usually made over complicated by people than it actually is.
+It then occurred to me that the art of writing is usually made over complicated by people than it should.
 This does not mean writing is easy, oh not at all.
-Rather that it shouldn’t be thought of as overly perplexing as it makes it harder to attempt.
+Rather, it shouldn’t be thought of as overly perplexing as it makes it harder to attempt.
 I used to think of writing in this way, which is what hindered me for the longest time.
 I started writing as a means to express my thoughts, and it kind of grew from there.

 Now, one of the many problems I find people face with writing is “expectation’.
 I used to have a blog, which was targeted towards professional careers.
 Being a business student I wanted something I thought was high profile in terms of content and professionalism, which is great.
 But at the time I felt frustrated and unmotivated because I could barely think of content and I guess that came from me being concerned with maintaining this image rather than being “sincere.”

 So my point is, your focus should not be writing an article you think people would want to read.
 Rather, focus on your interests and writing what you know- this way your personality and essence will shine through, attracting audiences who are interested in what you have to say.
 If your main focus is what others will think, you’ll end up frustrated if you do not yield desired results.
 When I started this blog no one else read it besides close friends, my family, and myself but I kept going.
 I suggest staying true to you and taking the first step (this is applicable to even professional career blogs).